cytoscape/file-transfer-app/README.md

 but *is* necessary for the Sandbox features needed by Notebooks running on either a workstation-based or remote Jupyter server.

+## Debugging
+By default, this app does not generate any debug output.
+However, it is possible to enable debug output on the terminal (not the framework log) by setting the CY_FILETRANSFER_DEBUG environment variable to TRUE.
+In this situation, parameters and global variables will be written to the terminal whenever a Sandbox function is called.

 ## Rebuilding

 Assuming you're developing under Eclipse, you can rebuild the project by performing a Mavan *install* operation: